GrahamDumpleton/mod_wsgi/docs/user-guides/request-pipeline.rst

 timeout lands in context, then covers the recovery flows when one fires.

-The :doc:`daemon-mode` guide is the structural companion: it covers process and thread sizing, recycling triggers, and the process-group patterns that this page builds on.
+The :doc:`embedded-and-daemon-mode` guide is the structural companion: it covers process and thread sizing, recycling triggers, and the process-group patterns that this page builds on.
 Read that page first if the daemon-mode model is unfamiliar.